port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 ```

 :::tip
-If you want to provide your own string template to concat properties with, you can do so by wrapping your template string with single quotes (`'`), for example: `'https://' + .properties.str1'`
+If you want to provide your own string template to concat properties , wrap your template string with single quotes (`'`), such as `'https://' + .properties.str1'`
 :::

-### Slice Array
+### Slice array

 Assume you have an `array` property called `array1` with the value `[1,2,3,4]`.
 You can use the following slicing calculation to get the result `[2,3,4]`: